stjude-dnb-binfcore/sc-epigenie/analyses/upstream-analysis/README.md

 [Signac](https://stuartlab.org/signac/articles/pbmc_vignette) workflow is implemented to pre-process, filter and plot the ATAC-sequencing data.
 For more tutorials, see [Introduction to single cell ATAC data analysis in R](https://www.youtube.com/watch?v=e2396GKFMRY&ab_channel=Sanbomics) and [How to analyze single-cell ATAC-Seq data in R | Detailed Signac Workflow Tutorial](https://www.youtube.com/watch?v=yEKZJVjc5DY&ab_channel=Bioinformagician).

 The CellRanger output from the `cellranger-analysis` module will be used for this step.
 User will have to define `params` as needed for their experiment.
-  - Calculate QC metrics: Nucleosome banding pattern, Transcriptional start site (TSS) enrichment score, Total number of fragments in peaks, Fraction of fragments in peaks, Ratio reads in genomic blacklist regions etc
+  - Calculate QC metrics: Nucleosome banding pattern, Transcriptional start site (TSS) enrichment score, Total number of fragments in peaks, Fraction of fragments in peaks, Ratio reads in genomic blacklist regions, etc.
   - Before and after filter: Plot "pct_reads_in_peaks", "peak_region_fragments", "TSS.enrichment", "blacklist_ratio", "nucleosome_signal", "nCount_peaks", "nFeature_peaks", "pct_reads_in_peaks_promoters", "pct_reads_in_peaks_enhancers", "duplicate", "mitochondrial".
   - Data are normalized by using term frequency-inverse document frequency (TF-IDF) normalization.
 Then, we select the top n% of features (peaks) for dimensional reduction, or remove features present in less than n cells with the [FindTopFeatures()](https://stuartlab.org/signac/reference/findtopfeatures) function.
 We next run singular value decomposition (SVD) on the TD-IDF matrix, using the features (peaks) selected above.
 This returns a reduced dimension representation of the object (for users who are more familiar with scRNA-seq, you can think of this as analogous to the output of PCA).
 The combined steps of TF-IDF followed by SVD are known as latent semantic indexing (LSI).
 After that the cells are embedded in a low-dimensional space we can run UMAP from the Seurat package.